 What's holding you up?
 What's in your past that has you in chains, stuck in old patterns of poverty and pity?

 You better find out.
-This book doesn't deal with the spiritual and psychological reasons that keep you from success, though your self-worth issues may pop up as we go.
+This book doesn't deal with the spiritual and psychological reasons that keep you from success.
 There are some wonderful books and resources that can help.
-Here are a few:
+Here are a few of my favorites: